Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

 \subsection{Directed acyclic graph autoregressive models}

-To achieve sparsity, we adopt the strategy of defining neighbour sets $N(i)$ such that $b_{ij}=0$ for all $j \notin N(i)$.
-The choice and size of the neighbour sets for areal datasets can be predicated upon the underlying neighbourhood graph $\calG$.
+To achieve sparsity, we adopt the strategy of defining neighbor sets $N(i)$ such that $b_{ij}=0$ for all $j \notin N(i)$.
+The choice and size of the neighbor sets for areal datasets can be predicated upon the underlying neighborhood graph $\calG$.
 For $i > 1$, we define $N(i) = \{j < i, j \sim i\}$.
 The constraint $j < i$ is necessary to endow $B$ with a lower triangular structure.
 This reduces (\ref{eq:telescope}) to

 This specification is analogous to auto-regressive models for time series.
 In fact, if $w_i$ denotes the response at time $i$, $N(i)$ includes all time points less than $i$ up to a lag of $r$, and $b_{ij}=b_{i-j}$, then (\ref{eq:seqspec}) simply denotes the autoregressive model of order $r$.
 In a time-series context, where $i$ and $j$ denote time points, assigning the weights $b_{ij}$ based on the temporal lag seems natural, but for irregular areal datasets, enumeration of the areal units does not have any physical interpretation.
-Also in the context of image texture analysis, \cite{pomm} used different coefficients for $w_j$ in (\ref{eq:seqspec}) based on the direction of neighbours on a regular lattice, to generate images with a wide range of textures.
-In general, vertices of irregular graphs based on areal datasets do not share such commonality in terms of spatial orientation of their neighbours.
-Hence, it is intuitive to assign equal weights to all the neighbours, i.e., letting $b_{ij}=b_i$ for all $j \in N(i)$.
-A natural choice would be to let $b_i=1/n_{<i}$ and $\tau_i \propto n_{<i}$ where $n_{<i} = |N(i)|$ denotes the cardinality of the neighbour set.
-This specification is similar to (\ref{eq: car}) except that we are only using the directed neighbours $N(i)$ instead of all neighbours.
+In the context of image texture analysis, \cite{pomm} used different coefficients for $w_j$ in (\ref{eq:seqspec}) based on the direction of neighbors on a regular lattice, to generate images with a wide range of textures.
+In general, vertices of irregular graphs based on areal datasets do not share such commonality in terms of spatial orientation of their neighbors.
+Hence, it is intuitive to assign equal weights to all the neighbors, i.e., letting $b_{ij}=b_i$ for all $j \in N(i)$.
+A natural choice would be to let $b_i=1/n_{<i}$ and $\tau_i \propto n_{<i}$ where $n_{<i} = |N(i)|$ denotes the cardinality of the neighbor set.
+This specification is similar to (\ref{eq: car}) except that we are only using the directed neighbors $N(i)$ instead of all neighbors.
 Since $n_{<1}=0$, this choice of $b_{ij}$ leads to the conundrum of how to specify $\tau_1$.
 Either we need to define $\tau_1$ in a manner inconsistent with the definition of $\tau_i$ for $i > 1$ or we define $\tau_1=0$ which yields an improper distribution for $w$.
 We circumvent this using a more general specification described below that includes the degenerate prior with $b_{i} = 1/n_{<i}$ and $\tau_i \propto n_{<i}$ as a limiting case.